-INFLUENZA VACCINE DEVELOPMENT
+INFLUENZA VIRUS VACCINE

 Influenza viruses continue to cause annual epidemics and pose the threat of a deadly global pandemic.
 Vaccination is the most effective method to control and prevent the morbidity and mortality resulting from influenza virus infections in humans.
 However, influenza virus is constantly changing and the current flu vaccines are only effective against closely matched circulating strains.
 As a consequence, flu vaccine needs to be reformulated every year.
 Over the years we have pioneered an improved flu vaccine design using the monoglycosylated form of the major surface glycoprotein hemagglutinins (HAs).
 Understanding how glycans on HAs affect the immune response and knowledge of how broadly neutralizing antibodies are induced will pave the way for a cross-protective influenza vaccine that does not require frequent updates or annual immunizations.
 Trimming down the structurally non-essential glycans on HA may be the key for a better flu vaccine.